We chat with three women runners about overcoming challenges, barriers for women in running, and tips for beginners.

 “I made adjustments.
 Rainy weather tips were engrained in me now.
 Saran Wrap on my feet, Vaseline, hydration.
 My DNF prepared me to successfully complete MCM since I knew what to do now.
 I took all the tips, mental toughness, and endurance and used them to finish two marathons back-to-back,” she says.

 The mental and physical tests of marathon running are far from the only challenges that Williams has faced in the sport.

-“I tick different boxes as a minority.
+“I check different boxes as a minority.
 I’m curvy.
 I’m a woman.
 I’m black.
 Being all of those and marathoner has come with a lot of adversity.
-Frequently, I have faced racism and various biases of not being an actual runner based on my size and skin colour.
+Frequently, I have faced racism and various biases of not being an actual runner based on my size and skin color.
 It was important that I found others facing similar challenges.”